 Work-study reinforces Yale School of Drama’s commitment to collaboration and community by giving all students responsibility for participation in artistic, production, and administrative work in accordance with the mission of the School of Drama and Yale Repertory Theatre.

 Therefore, every student in Yale School of Drama (except for special students and special research fellows) is required to fulfill a minimum of 150–200 hours of work-study.
 The dean and deputy dean, in consultation with the work-study committee, set the number of hours devoted to required work-study jobs according to the needs of the School of Drama and Yale Repertory Theatre.
-The student labor supervisor or head of production makes all required work-study assignments.
+The student labor supervisor or director of production makes all required work-study assignments.

 In addition to required work-study, there are a number of elective work-study opportunities at Yale School of Drama and Yale Repertory Theatre.
 Elective work-study hours are exclusively supplemental: they cannot be substituted for required work-study hours.
 Financial aid awards are based on an expectation that students will perform elective work-study in addition to the 150–200 hours of required work-study assignments.